RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/cloning.md

 ```execute-1
 oc get vm
 ```

+You should have one running (the clone), and one stopped (the original):

 ~~~bash
 NAME            AGE   STATUS    READY
 fc34-clone      84s   Running   True
 fc34-original   76m   Stopped   False
 ~~~

+This machine should have an IP address after a few minutes - it won't be the same as the original VM as it will have a new MAC address:

 ```execute-1
 oc get vmi
 ```

+In our example, this IP is "*192.168.123.70*":

 ~~~bash
 NAME         AGE   PHASE     IP               NODENAME                       READY